You are currently viewing 11 Holistic Ways to Beat Loneliness: The Mineral and Gut-Brain Connection

 .

-• If you are doing something joyful like singing or engaged in a conversation that truly interests you, the internal voice is off as is the negativity.
-Music has been shown to raise dopamine that makes us feel better.
+• If you are doing something joyful like singing or engaging in a conversation that truly interests you, the internal voice is off, as is the negativity.
+Music has been shown to raise dopamine, which makes us feel better.

 .